noahsadir/nes-emulator/README.md

 - Improve sprite zero hit accuracy
 - Improve scanline accuracy

+### APU

+Not implemented yet.

+#### Todo
+- Implement

 ### Bus

 This was originally supposed to represent the CPU bus, but ended up being the communication layer between all of the emulated hardware components.
 So it's really more of a motherboard implementation (which includes the busses, of course).

 Since I wanted to maximize portability, most of the platform specific dependencies are done through this class.
-Addtionally, the hardware classes should not communicate with each other, but rather pass communications through the `bus.c`.
+Addtionally, the hardware classes should not communicate with each other, but rather pass communications through `bus.c`.

 #### Todo
 - Support for basic mappers